41ison/FWER/README.md

     rename(k = Var1, alpha = Var2) %>%
     dplyr::mutate(FWER = 1 - (1 - alpha)^k)

+# we can check how many significant hits we have
 FWER_significant <- FWER %>%
     filter(FWER <= 0.05) %>%
     group_by(alpha) %>%